 We are a group of residents who are concerned about the erosion of Berwick's historic charm.

-UPDATE: the stonemason's yard car park proposal has now been WITHDRAWN for the second time.
+2024: the stonemason's yard car park proposal has now been WITHDRAWN for the second time.
 We hope that an appropriate use can now be found for the land and the stonemason's workshop, taking advantage of the historic location and wonderful views from the land for the benefit of residents and visitors alike.
 Thank you to all who helped make the argument against the banality of a car park.
 Sense has - for now - prevailed!
 For more details, please click here.

 These are three of what we consider to be the most important endangered sites in Berwick at present.
 Do contact us with information about others.

-1. The Infirmary Bell Tower
+1. The Infirmary Front

 2. The historic huts and views from the Ramparts at 5 Palace Street